xyflow/react-flow-docs/docs/api/edges/edge-utils.md

 sidebar_position: 5
 ---

 There are several utils that help you to create a custom edge.
-Some are used in the [edges example](/docs/examples/edges).
+Some are used in the [custom edge example](/docs/examples/edges/custom-edge).

 ### `getBezierPath`